You're reading docs for Nextly Alpha. APIs may change between releases.

 OperatorDescriptionExample

-equalsExact match{ status: { equals: 'published' } }
+equalsExact match{ status: { equals: "published" } }

-not_equalsNot equal{ status: { not_equals: 'draft' } }
+not_equalsNot equal{ status: { not_equals: "draft" } }

-greater_thanGreater than{ price: { greater_than: 100 } }
+greater_than>{ price: { greater_than: 100 } }

-greater_than_equalGreater than or equal{ price: { greater_than_equal: 100 } }
+greater_than_equal>={ price: { greater_than_equal: 100 } }

-less_thanLess than{ price: { less_than: 50 } }
+less_than<{ price: { less_than: 50 } }

-less_than_equalLess than or equal{ price: { less_than_equal: 50 } }
+less_than_equal<={ price: { less_than_equal: 50 } }

-likeSQL LIKE pattern match{ title: { like: '%hello%' } }
+likeSQL LIKE (case-sensitive){ title: { like: "%hello%" } }

-containsCase-insensitive search{ title: { contains: 'hello' } }
+containsCase-insensitive substring (ILIKE){ title: { contains: "hello" } }

-inValue in array{ status: { in: ['draft', 'published'] } }
+inValue in array{ status: { in: ["draft", "published"] } }

-not_inValue not in array{ status: { not_in: ['archived'] } }
+not_inValue not in array{ status: { not_in: ["archived"] } }

-existsField exists (non-null){ image: { exists: true } }
+existsField is non-null when true, null when false{ image: { exists: true } }

-Combining Conditions
+Combining conditions

-Use and and or to combine conditions:
+Use and or or to express more complex shapes:

 const posts = await nextly.find({

-collection: 'posts',
+collection: "posts",

 where: {